janhavi123-hash/Simon-says-game/README.md

 3. Repeat the same sequence by clicking the buttons
 4. With each level, a new step is added
 5. If you make a mistake, the game ends
-6. Game over and your **high score**! is shown to resztart game again press any key from keyboard.
+6. Game over and your **high score** is shown to restart game again press any key from keyboard.
 ---
 ## 🔗 Live Demo
 ( https://janhavi123-hash.github.io/Simon-says-game/)